Answering 24/7 276-623-0808

 These alarming trends underscore the urgent need for legal representation and medical advocacy.
 If you or a loved one is suffering from severe black lung disease, including DDF or PMF, you may be entitled to substantial compensation, medical support, and survivor benefits.
 Call The Law Offices of Mark T. Hurt to schedule a complimentary consultation to learn more about your legal rights and options.

-Yes.
-If a loved one passes away due to complications from black lung disease, surviving family members may be eligible to file a Virginia survivorship or death benefits claim through the Virginia Workers’ Compensation Commission (VWCC).
+If a loved one passes away due to complications from black lung disease, surviving family members may be eligible to file a Virginia survivorship or wrongful death benefits claim through the Virginia Workers’ Compensation Commission (VWCC).
 These claims are designed to provide financial support to dependents of workers who have died from occupational diseases, including pneumoconiosis (black lung).

-In order to successfully file a claim, family members must typically provide evidence linking the death to the decedent’s employment and black lung disease.
+In order to successfully file a wrongful death claim, family members must typically provide evidence linking the death to the decedent’s employment and black lung disease.
 This may include medical records, pathology or autopsy reports, and possibly expert testimony.
 Meeting procedural requirements and deadlines under Virginia law is also critical.

 Contact us today for a free, confidential consultation.